alopezrivera/tudelft-ae-study-planner/README.md

 You can change 1 parameter: the year you're in, at the top.
 The exams which will appear in the dashboard (as well as the [ `quarter` ](#25-dashboard---quarter) dashboard) are obviously the ones available at your year and the years below.

 NOTE: In the [ `quarter` ](#25-dashboard---quarter) dashboard you can set the quarter you're currently in.
-That, plus the year you're in are enough to display resits are handled as you'd expect:
+That, plus the year you're in, are enough to display resits are as you'd expect:
 - If you have to resit a subject in your year, you'll see it in the quarter after the original exam
 - If you have to resit a Year 2, Q2 subject, and you're in year 3, the following happens:
   - If you're in Year 3 Q2, you'll see the subject in your Q2 dashboard.